 - nouns: synonyms, hyper-/hyponyms;

-- adjectives: synonyms, similar terms;
+- verbs: synonyms, hyper-/hyponyms;

-- verbs: synonyms, hyper-/hyponyms.
+- adjectives: synonyms, similar terms.

 The set of similar terms returns adjectives related semantically to the given one beyond its synonymy set.
 For example, for usual, in addition to the synonym common, this relation returns familiar, habitual and regular, among others, while for big, in addition to the synonyms large and great, it returns other adjectives including important, huge, wide and broad.
 Such related adjectives may cover many of the terms that learners find confusing.